-3. You will also notice that the functioning of your stomach and intestines improve when they are not over-full.
-You should only consume as much food as is comfortable to hold, in about twenty minutes.
+3. The functioning of the stomach and intestines improve when they are not overfilled.
+We should only consume as much food as is comfortable to hold, in about twenty minutes.
 In fact, the size of one's stomach can be controlled by how much it habitually holds.
-It is best to eat three times a day and wait three or four hours between meals.
-For instance, breakfast: 9:00 A.M.
-Lunch: 1:00 P.M. and Dinner: 5:00 P.M.
-Also, avoid eating after sunset, since the body goes to sleep and digestion stops.
-Additionally, you will get a much better sleep on an empty stomach.
+It is best to eat three meals a day and wait three or four hours between meals.
+Eating after sunset is not recommended since digestion stops when the body shuts down for the night.
+Additionally, we get a better night's sleep when the stomach is empty.

 The food categories include Proteins, Carbohydrates, Fruits and Vegetables.
 Unprocessed foods are wonderful and provide vitamins, minerals, enzymes, and amino acids.
 Complex carbohydrates give energy and are not fattening when eaten with vegetables only.
 Proteins provide amino acids which are the building blocks of the body.
 Vegetables provide minerals, vitamins and enzymes, (especially the green foods such as kale, spinach, broccoli, parsley, etc.) Fruits provide minerals, vitamins and enzymes and are good for a one day fast which helps cleanse the body.

 However, there are some foods that should be eaten in moderation according to macrobiotic principles.
 These are tomatoes, eggplants and avocados which have an acidifying effect on the bloodstream.
 They are considered yin foods.
 Processed white flour and white sugar are also yin.
 These substances acidify the bloodstream.
 They also leach the B vitamins from the body because they are so processed.

 Oatmeal, whole wheat, brown rice, millet, and corn and all products made from whole grains - whole grain breads, corn bread, rice cakes, noodles, etc.

 Broccoli, cauliflower, lima beans, corn, chard, spinach, lettuce, cabbage, brussel sprouts, beets, artichokes, asparagus, peas, onions, mushrooms, celery, peppers, bok choy, cilantro, and parsley.